The Year Saratoga

 In 1931, Leonard would run again for Public Safety Commissioner — and win.

-Before the hearings, during the testimony, and long after the headlines faded, James Leary remained largely untouched.
-A protégé of Senator Edgar T. Brackett, who had served as Minority Leader of the New York State Senate, Leary was the quiet architect of the Saratoga Way.
+A protégé of Senator Edgar T. Brackett, who had served as Minority Leader of the New York State Senate, James Leary was the chief architect and enforcer of the Saratoga Way.
+Before the hearings, during the testimony, and long after the headlines faded, he remained untouched.

 Greg Veitch